catty-halsey/catty-halsey.github.io/_posts/2024-11-9-Importance sampling.md

 where $X_i \sim \pi$.

 However, in practice, when the target distribution is complicated, it is hard to directly sample from it.
 Therefore, we introduce a proposed distribution, which is accessible for direct simulation.
 Rejection sampling and importance sampling both involve using proposed distribution $\tau$ to construct estimator $\\hat{\theta}$ to estimate the expecation of a function $h(X)$ under the target distribution $\pi$.
+Next, we focus on introducing teo types of importance sampling, namely additive importance sampling and multiplicative importance sampling.